davidissamattos/bpcs/README.md

     Beaver 1977)
 -   Generalized models (`-generalized`).
 When we have contestant (players) specific predictors (Springall 1973)
 -   Subject predictors (`-subjectpredictors`).
-When we have subject specific predictors (Böckenholt 2001).
+When we have subject-specific predictors (Böckenholt 2001).
 -   Intercept random effects (`-U`).
 For example, to compensate clustering or repeated measures (Böckenholt 2001)